 The views from the top are so impressive it will be worth the wait!

 Things to Do in La Paz – Activities & Attractions

 Nestled high within the Andes at some 3600 meters above sea level, the city is bound to take your breath away.
-This colorful city is brimming with Bolivian culture and flanked by imposing snow-capped mountain peaks.
+This colorful city was brimming with Bolivian culture and flanked by imposing snow-capped mountain peaks.

 Bolivia is also one of the most affordable capital cities in the world.

-And though, like Bolivia as a whole, the city is not a very well known South American tourism destination, La Paz’s international community does boast some memorable night life centered around a few adventure hostels.
+And though, like Bolivia as a whole, the city is not a very well-known South American tourism destination, La Paz’s international community does boast some memorable nightlife centered around a few adventure hostels.